Thomas Tomlinson Cussons

-Thomas Tomlinson Cussons (24 November 1838 – 18 March 1927).
-Born in Kingston upon Hull, England to George Cussons (1804-1858) and his wife Jane Cussons (née Moss 1804-1882).
-Thomas was the head of the British soap manufacturing business Cussons & Son.
-Thomas established the 'Cussons' brand which has become one of the largest personal care brands in Britain.
+Thomas Tomlinson Cussons (24 November 1838 – 18 March 1927) was the head of the British soap manufacturing business Cussons & Son.
+He established the 'Cussons' brand which has become one of the largest personal care brands in Britain.

+Early life

+Thomas Cussons was born in Kingston upon Hull, England to George Cussons (1804–1858) and his wife Jane Cussons (née Moss 1804–1882).

 Career

-Thomas qualified as a member of the Pharmaceutical Society of Great Britain in 1869.
-After qualifying Thomas opened a chemist in Holbeck, Leeds.
+Cussons qualified as a member of the Pharmaceutical Society of Great Britain in 1869.
+After qualifying Cussons opened a chemist in Holbeck, Leeds.
 In 1879 he sold the Holbeck branch and acquired an existing chemist in Louth.
-In the early 1880s Thomas opened a chemist in the town of Ossett.
-In Ossett he also operated as a wine merchant.
+In the early 1880s Cussons opened a chemist in the town of Ossett, where he also operated as a wine merchant.
 He enjoyed an exclusive right to distribute W & A Gilbey Wines in Ossett.
 In 1891 he opened a further chemist in Swinton, Salford.

 Initially the Cussons brand was attached principally to medicine.
 In 1893 the Cussons range included the following: